mhogomchungu/sirikali/index.md

 <a href="https://github.com/mhogomchungu/sirikali/releases/download/1.3.5/SiriKali-1.3.5.tar.xz">SiriKali-1.3.5.tar.xz</a>

 Users of Microsoft Windows Operating System should download SiriKali installer by clicking below link.
-The installer is not signed and expect to get a warning from windows saying the installer is from unknown publisher.
+The installer is not signed and expect to get a warning from windows saying the installer is from an unknown publisher.

 <a href="https://github.com/mhogomchungu/sirikali/releases/download/1.3.5/SiriKali-setup.exe">SiriKali-setup.exe</a>